Davidson’s Plum Syrup

 ½ a vanilla pod – split open

-Packet of pectin on standby (eg: Jamsetta)
+Packet of pectin (eg: Jamsetta) just in case

 • Add the vanilla pod.